DatabaseTirzepatide

 Tirzepatide's safety profile is extensively characterized across the SURPASS (T2D) and SURMOUNT (obesity) Phase 3 programs, with the SURPASS-CVOT trial adding 13,299 patient-years of safety data across 4.5 years.

-Gastrointestinal effects are the primary adverse event category, consistent with GLP-1RA class effects and amplified by the added GIP component.
-Nausea (SURMOUNT-1: 31.0% semaglutide comparable but typically 25-45% with tirzepatide at 15mg), vomiting, diarrhea, constipation, and abdominal pain are dose-dependent and most pronounced during escalation.
+Gastrointestinal effects are the primary adverse event category, consistent with GLP-1 receptor agonist class effects and amplified by the added GIP component.
+Nausea, vomiting, diarrhea, constipation, and abdominal pain are dose-dependent and most pronounced during escalation.
 SURPASS-CVOT discontinuation rate: 13.3% for tirzepatide vs 10.2% for dulaglutide due to adverse events.
 Slow 4-week dose escalation substantially reduces GI burden.

-Boxed Warning: Thyroid C-cell tumors in rodent studies at clinically relevant exposures (same warning as semaglutide and all GLP-1RAs).
+Boxed Warning: thyroid C-cell tumors in rodent studies at clinically relevant exposures (same warning as semaglutide and all GLP-1 receptor agonists).
 Contraindicated in personal or family history of medullary thyroid carcinoma or MEN2.

-Additional class concerns: Pancreatitis (rare; contraindicated with pancreatitis history); gallbladder disease (cholelithiasis more common with weight loss); acute kidney injury via dehydration; pulmonary aspiration risk with general anesthesia (gastric emptying delay); retinopathy concern in T2D with rapid glycemic improvement.
+Additional class concerns: pancreatitis (rare; contraindicated with pancreatitis history); gallbladder disease (cholelithiasis more common with weight loss); acute kidney injury via dehydration; pulmonary aspiration risk with general anesthesia (gastric emptying delay); retinopathy concern in T2D with rapid glycemic improvement.

-Important January 2026 regulatory update: FDA requested removal of suicidal behavior and ideation warning from GLP-1RA labeling, including tirzepatide, after data did not support the signal.
+January 2026 regulatory update: FDA requested removal of suicidal behavior and ideation warning from GLP-1 receptor agonist labeling, including tirzepatide, after data did not support the signal.
 Lean mass loss: documented with rapid weight loss; resistance exercise concurrent with tirzepatide use is recommended to preserve lean mass.
-UK MHRA 2026 guidance noted a small risk of severe acute pancreatitis.

 BOTTOM LINE ASSESSMENT

-Tirzepatide currently holds the highest weight loss benchmark of any approved pharmaceutical -- 20.9% mean weight loss in SURMOUNT-1 at 72 weeks, sustained to 22.9% at 3 years.
+Tirzepatide currently holds the highest weight loss benchmark of any approved pharmaceutical: 20.9% mean weight loss in SURMOUNT-1 at 72 weeks, sustained to 22.9% at 3 years.
 The SURMOUNT-5 head-to-head demonstration that tirzepatide produces 47% greater relative weight loss than semaglutide is the clearest available evidence of the GIP/GLP-1 dual agonism advantage over GLP-1 monoagonism.

 The 94% diabetes prevention result from the SURMOUNT-1 3-year extension is arguably the most clinically impactful secondary pharmacotherapy finding in the field's history.
-An NNT of 9 to prevent one T2D case over 3 years applied to the 96 million US adults with prediabetes would be transformative -- if tirzepatide achieves a diabetes prevention indication.
+An NNT of 9 to prevent one T2D case over 3 years applied to the 96 million US adults with prediabetes would be transformative: if tirzepatide achieves a diabetes prevention indication.

-The two most important near-term developments to monitor: SURMOUNT-MMO (morbidity/mortality in obesity with CVD, the equivalent of SELECT for tirzepatide -- if positive, it would provide the obesity CVOT data that tirzepatide currently lacks compared to semaglutide's SELECT) and the SURPASS-CVOT FDA label expansion decision (which would bring Mounjaro labeling into line with the cardiovascular benefit demonstrated).
+The two most important near-term developments to monitor: SURMOUNT-MMO (morbidity/mortality in obesity with CVD: the equivalent of SELECT for tirzepatide: if positive, it would provide the obesity CVOT data that tirzepatide currently lacks compared to semaglutide's SELECT) and the SURPASS-CVOT FDA label expansion decision (which would bring Mounjaro labeling into line with the cardiovascular benefit demonstrated).

 The honest comparison to semaglutide: tirzepatide produces greater weight loss (47% more in SURMOUNT-5) but does not yet have a positive placebo-controlled cardiovascular outcomes trial in obesity (the equivalent of SELECT).
 Semaglutide has SELECT (HR 0.80 in non-diabetic obesity).
 Tirzepatide has SURPASS-CVOT (noninferior to dulaglutide in T2D).
-These are different patient populations and different trial designs -- comparing them directly is methodologically imperfect but clinically necessary for prescribing decisions.
+These are different patient populations and different trial designs: comparing them directly is methodologically imperfect but clinically necessary for prescribing decisions.

 For research and educational purposes only · Not medical advice · Consult a qualified physician before any human use